1.WHO DRINKS THE MOST?

 9.AND TO THE SPORTSMEN.

-According to a study by the University of Queensland, published in the Journal of Science and Medicine in Sport, 14 cyclists who had taken coffee an hour before a race earned 2% in terms of speed.
+According to a study by the University of Queensland, published in the Journal of Science and Medicine in Sport, 14 cyclists who had taken coffee an hour before a race gained 2% in terms of speed.

 10.WHY IS WHAT YOU DRINK IN SOME PLACES STRONGER?